Data Center Fabric Architectures (Descriptions)

 Examples:

-- Brocade’s VCS fabric
+• Brocade’s VCS fabric

 More information:

-In the Borg architecture (sometimes known as stacking on steroids) numerous switches form a cluster collective and elect a single control plane (or outsource the control plane functions to an external device) that controls the whole cluster.
+In this architecture (sometimes known as stacking on steroids) numerous switches form a cluster collective and elect a single control plane (or outsource the control plane functions to an external device) that controls the whole cluster.
 The cluster of devices appears as a single control- and management-plane entity to the outside world.
 It’s managed as a single device, has a single configuration, single instance of STP and one set of routing adjacencies with the outside world.

-Like the original Borg, the switch cluster architectures cannot cope well with splits from the central brains.
+The switch cluster architectures cannot cope well with splits from the central brains.
 Cisco’s VSS reloads the primary switch when it detects a split brain scenario; HP’s IRF and Juniper’s virtual chassis disable the switches that lose cluster quorum.

 As you cannot combine access- and core-layer switches into the same fabric, you still need MLAG between the access and the core layer.